 He said when a person dies their soul appears before Jesus but their body, little by little, returns to the dust from which God made us.
 He reminded me about Ash Wednesday and how he puts ashes on our heads as a symbol that one day our bodies will turn back to dust.
 Then Father asked me, "Do you remember the part in the Apostles Creed when we say 'I believe in the resurrection of the body and life everlasting?'"
 I nodded.
 He said that at the end of the world our body will rise again!
 He explained that the bodies of all people will rise from the earth and be united back to our souls never again to be separated!

-Then he wrote on the pad again.
+Then he wrote on his notebook again.
 He said a good way to remember what happens at death is to think about it like this:

 A good way to remember what will happen at the end of the world is to think of this: